nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 #### Prefix Parenting Constraints

-The following constraints have been added to the `Prefix` model:
+The following constraints have been added to the `Prefix` model in order to ensure more accurate network modeling:

 - A `Prefix` of type `Container` can only have a parent of type `Container`
 - A `Prefix` of type `Network` can only have a parent of type `Container`